mwcm/nhldraft/readme.md

-help for the 18 19 draft
+help for 18-19 fantasy draft